w3c/wai-curricula/content/designer/understanding-and-involving-users.md

 {% include excol.html type="middle" %}

-Refer back to [Foundation Module 2: People and Digital Technology](/curricula/foundation-modules/people-and-digital-technology/).
+Refer back to Foundation Module 2: People and Digital Technology, [Topic Diverse Abilities and Barriers](/curricula/foundation-modules/people-and-digital-technology/#topic-diverse-abilities-and-barriers).
 Discuss how organizations conducting user research can include feedback on different accessibility features, barriers, and requirements that relate to people with disabilities.

 #### Learning Outcomes for Topic